MuthuMeenakshi403/GoatPSGHackathon_22PC20/README.md

 python main.py
 ```

-## Usage
+## How it works

+- Graph Loading:
+    - The graph is loaded from a JSON file (nav_graph_1.json).
+    - Nodes represent locations, and edges represent paths.
+    - Positions are determined using nx.spring_layout().

+- Robot Spawning:
-- Click on a node to spawn a robot.
+    - Click on a node to spawn a robot at that location.
+    - The robot gets a unique ID (e.g., Robot 1).

+- Task Assignment:
     - Click on an existing robot to select it.

-- Click on another node to assign the robot to move there.
+    - Click on another node to assign the robot a destination.

-- The robot will follow the shortest path and dynamically reroute if necessary(in case of collision or blockage).
+    - The system computes the shortest path and animates movement.

-- Check logs for movement updates.
-In the file named fleet_logs.txt , it has all history of movements of the robot.
+- Movement Handling:
+    - Robots follow the shortest available path.
+    - If a path is blocked, an alternative route is chosen.
+    - If no alternate path exists, the robot waits.

+- Logging:
+    - Events such as robot movements, rerouting, and task completion are logged in logs/fleet_logs.txt.

 ## Screenshots
 - Click on a node to spawn a robot.